rbl-project/backend/README.md

 ### Database Visualization
 1. **On Production**
-Run `heroku pg:psql --a rbl-backend` to see the database in terminal
+Run `heroku pg:psql --app rbl-backend` to see the database in terminal

 2. **For local db**